 Court Records are public, and are accessible by anyone.
 They include a case file that contains a docket sheet and all of the filings and documents filed in your court case.
 You can access the court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court in the county where the case was filed.

 Every state maintains records of people’s criminal past.
 These databases are linked together so you can track criminal backgrounds from any other state.
 You can go to county courthouse and make an inquiry, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a different state entirely, you may have to pay a fee for a more complete search.
+You must know which county the crime occurred in, and in the event that the crime was in a different state entirely, you may have to pay a fee for a more complete search.

 A criminal history search you are able to find out if someone has been arrested, charged, or convicted for any crimes they may have committed, which could include: